 - Links to related posts

-In another article, we’ll discuss additional types of linking content in WordPress, examine the benefits and challenges of automating content links in WordPress, and look at various WordPress plugins you can check out for creating internal content linking automatically.
+In a separate article, we’ll discuss additional content linking strategies in WordPress, look at the pros and cons of automating links in WordPress, and look at several WordPress plugins you can check out for creating links automatically on your site:

 (SEO internal linking.
-Source: No Sweat WP Internal Links Lite - WordPress plugin)
+Screenshot source: No Sweat WP Internal Links Lite WordPress plugin)

-Congratulations … now you know how to easily add links to content in your WordPress pages and posts.
+Congratulations … now you know how easy it is to add links to content in your WordPress posts and pages.